MadMatcher/MadLib/README.md

 ## Spark vs Pandas

-MadMatcher Tools supports both Pandas DataFrames and Spark DataFrames, allowing you to choose the best approach for your data size and processing requirements.
+MadLib supports both Pandas DataFrames and Spark DataFrames, allowing you to choose the best approach for your data size and processing requirements.

 ### When to Use Spark vs Pandas